GigaSpaces-ProfessionalServices/heap-manager/README.md

 This is an example that demonstrates implementing a custom purge manager.

-The custom purge manager can be used as a replacement for (Least Recently Used) cache.
+The custom purge manager can be used as a replacement for LRU (Least Recently Used) cache.

 The code demonstrates 3 purge strategies.
 However, you can always write your own.